metix/brc/README.md

 # compile the compiler
 make

-# compile a brainfuck program
+# compile a brainfuck program (with optimizer)
-./brc some-brainfuck-code.b
+./brc -O mandelbrot.b

 # run the program
 ./a.out